-In Q4 2022, Sherritt and its Cuban partners finalized a five year extension to the Moa Swap where Sherritt expects to continue to receive approximately US\$4.2 million per month to facilitate foreign currency payments for the Energas operations and dividend repatriations to Sherritt.
-During 2022, Sherritt received a total of US\$41.4 million under this agreement, plus an additional US\$2.6 million on other liquidity payments.
-The total of US\$41.4 million was primarily used to facilitate foreign currency payments for the Energas operations and capital.
+In the fourth quarter of 2022, Sherritt and its Cuban partners finalized a five year extension to the Moa Swap where Sherritt expects to continue to receive approximately US\$4.2 million per month to facilitate foreign currency payments for the Energas operations and dividend repatriations to Sherritt .During 2023, Sherritt received a total of US\$54.2 million under this agreement The total of US\$54.2 million was primarily used to facilitate foreign currency payments for the Energas operations and capital, including US\$1.0 million of dividends in Canada.

-In October 2022, Sherritt signed agreements with its Cuban partners to settle its total outstanding Cuban receivables over five years, beginning January 1, 2023.
+In October 2022, Sherritt signed agreements with its Cuban partners to settle its total outstanding Cuban receivables over five years, beginning January 1, 2023, the Cobalt Swap.
 Under the agreements, the Moa Joint Venture will prioritize payment of dividends in the form of finished cobalt to each partner, up to an annual maximum volume of cobalt, with any additional dividends in a given year to be distributed in cash.
 All of the Cuban partner's share of these cobalt dividends, and potentially additional cash dividends, will be redirected to Sherritt as payment to settle the receivables until an annual dollar limit, including the collection of any prior year shortfalls, has been reached.
 On January 1, 2023, the outstanding receivable amounts owing to Sherritt from Energas and CUPET - \$368.0 million - was assumed by GNC, who in turn entered into payment agreements of an equivalent amount, denominated in local Cuban currency with Energas and CUPET.
 This amount includes the Energas CSA receivable of \$336.3 million and trade accounts receivable from CUPET of \$31.7 million (collectively, Energas/CUPET liabilities).
 As a result of the exchange, Sherritt will no longer have the responsibility for collection on the amounts solely from Energas and CUPET.
 Energas and CUPET will remain liable for payment of the Energas/CUPET liabilities, as applicable, only to the extent not satisfied by GNC.
 On distribution of any redirected amounts from GNC in cobalt or cash to Sherritt, GNC will receive an equivalent payment from Energas or CUPET denominated in Cuban pesos.